merovex-press/stranded-series/docs/80-Treatments/0101-discovery.md

 ##### Ephraim's return discovered

-Next day, MOOK-1 finds MOOK-3 unconscious.
+Next day, Sergeant Dan Tailor finds MOOK-3 unconscious.
 Reviving him, he finds that Ephraim is still alive.
 Unsure what to do next, he and MOOK-3 head for Philadelphia.

 ##### Kariwase inspects Ephraim's handiwork